Wekiwa Springs State Park: Ecology

 The area around the spring is largely undeveloped and has acres of untouched Florida Ecology.
 Among the wildlife of the park are coyote, rabbit, deer, gray fox, bobcat, raccoon, opossum, alligator, and black bear.
 Fishing is permitted, as well as canoeing and snorkeling.
 However, SCUBA and specifically cave diving are not.
-The cave has been explored in the past to a distance of about 50 meters.
+The cave has been explored in the past to a distance of about 50 m.

 Four rare snails are found in Wekiwa Springs.
 The Wekiwa hydrobe (Aphaostracon monas) and the Wekiwa siltsnail (Floridobia wekiwae) are endemic to Wekiwa Springs, and are described as "critically imperiled".
 Wekiwa Springs is also one of only three springs each in which the smooth rib hydrobe (Tryonia aequicostata) and the armored siltsnail (Spilochlamys gravis) are found.
 They are described as "vulnerable to extinction".